vaadin/base-starter-gradle/README.md

 ./gradlew clean vaadinPrepareFrontend
 ```

-In Intellij, open the right Gradle tab, then go into *Tasks* / *gretty*, right-click the
+In Intellij, open the right Gradle tab, then go into *Tasks* / *gretty*, right-click the *appRun* task and select Debug.
-*appRun* task and select Debug.
-Gretty will now start in debug mode, and will auto-deploy
-any changed resource or class.
+Gretty will now start in debug mode, and will auto-deploy any changed resource or class.

-There are couple of downsides:
+There are a couple of downsides:
 * Even if started in Debug mode, debugging your app won't work.
 * Pressing the red square "Stop" button will not kill the server and will leave it running.
   Instead, you have to focus the console and press any key - that will kill Gretty cleanly.
 * If Gretty says "App already running", there is something running on port 8080.
-See above
-  on how to kill Gretty cleanly.
+  See above on how to kill Gretty cleanly.